How to use Pickit Teach

 Teach a primitive shape from its dimensions: Cylinder or box.

 Now that you’ve added your models, it’s time to detect objects.

 Place your objects below the camera as shown below, build a new Region of Interest box and press the Detect button.

 At this point, it’s possible to verify in the Objects view if the objects are detected.
 Note that at this point, all valid detections will be displayed as unpickable (in orange) because the model doesn’t have any pick points defined yet.

-Apart from the qualitative information available in the viewer, the detection grid provides quantitative information for each detection, such as the detected model, the chosen pick point, the matching score, and the object size and position.
+Apart from the qualitative information available in the viewer, the objects table provides quantitative information for each detection, such as the detected model, the chosen pick point, the matching score, and the object size and position.

 If you want to optimize your detections, the article Explaining the Teach detection parameters goes more in depth on the different parameters of Pickit Teach.
 We recommend to experiment with different settings and multiple objects in different settings (tilted, on top of each other,..)

 A note on flat objects

 Pickit Teach requires objects to have distinct 3D shape features to be reliably detected.
 Flat objects are different from other 3D shapes in the sense that edges are the main source of shape information.

 The flat objects option tells Pickit Teach to focus on shape edges when performing object detection.
 The following example shows how to detect thin and flat sheet metal parts with this option.